-Does the December share price for Addus HomeCare Corporation (NASDAQ:ADUS) reflect what it's really worth?
-Today, we will estimate the stock's intrinsic value by taking the forecast future cash flows of the company and discounting them back to today's value.
+Does the November share price for Addus HomeCare Corporation (NASDAQ:ADUS) reflect what it's really worth?
+Today, we will estimate the stock's intrinsic value by estimating the company's future cash flows and discounting them to their present value.
 We will take advantage of the Discounted Cash Flow (DCF) model for this purpose.
-There's really not all that much to it, even though it might appear quite complex.
+Believe it or not, it's not too difficult to follow, as you'll see from our example!

 10-year free cash flow (FCF) estimate

 Levered FCF ($, Millions)